anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 **The problem:**

 Interesting for visualization, but:
-- How do I validate this is correct?
+- How do we validate this is correct?
 (No ground truth)
 - Graph patterns alone don't explain WHAT happened
 - Doesn't produce useful output for analysts